-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a)(1) Weighted- average exercise price of outstanding option, warrants and rights (b)(2) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)(3) Equity compensation plans approved by security holders 2,373,042 \$ 37.72 2,366,472 Equity compensation plans not approved by security holders N/A N// N/A
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) (1) Weighted- average exercise price of outstanding option, warrants and rights (b) (2) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) (3) Equity compensation plans approved by security holders 2,373,042 \$37.72 2,366,472 Equity compensation plans not approved by security holders N/A N/A N/A

-- (1) Includes (i) 1,522,269 shares issuable upon exercise of outstanding stock options, (ii) 443,258 shares issuable upon vesting of time-based restricted stock units, (iii) 151,115 shares issuable upon vesting of performance-based restricted stock units based upon the achievement of the annual financial performance metrics for the three years within the three-year performance period of the fiscal 2014 awards, the first two years within the three-year performance period of the fiscal 2015 awards, and the first year within the three-year performance period of the fiscal 2016 awards; and (iv) 256,400 shares issuable upon vesting of the performance-based restricted stock units attributable to year three of the fiscal 2015 awards and years two and three of the fiscal 2016 awards, assuming Cabot performs at the maximum performance level in each of those years.
-If, instead, Cabot performs at the target level of performance in those years, a total of 137,273 shares would be issuable for year three of the fiscal 2015 awards and years two and three of the fiscal 2016 awards. - (2) The weighted-average exercise price includes all outstanding stock options but does not include restricted stock units which do not have an exercise price. - (3) Of these shares, (i) 2,036,109 shares remain available for future issuance under our 2009 Long-Term Incentive Plan, and (ii) 330,363 remain available for future issuance under our 2015 Directors' Stock Compensation Plan.
+(1) Includes (i) 1,522,269 shares issuable upon exercise of outstanding stock options, (ii) 443,258 shares issuable upon vesting of time-based restricted stock units, (iii) 151,115 shares issuable upon vesting of performance-based restricted stock units based upon the achievement of the annual financial performance metrics for the three years within the three-year performance period of the fiscal 2014 awards, the first two years within the three-year performance period of the fiscal 2016 awards; and (iv) 256,400 shares issuable upon vesting of the performance-based restricted stock units attributable to year three of the fiscal 2016 awards, assuming Cabot performs at the maximum performance level in each of those years.
+If, instead, Cabot performs at the target level of performance in those years, a total of 137,273 shares would be issuable for year three of the fiscal 2016 awards.

+(2) The weighted-average exercise price includes all outstanding stock options but does not include restricted stock units which do not have an exercise price.

+(3) Of these shares, (i) 2,036,109 shares remain available for future issuance under our 2009 Long-Term Incentive Plan, and (ii) 330,363 remain available for future issuance under our 2015 Directors' Stock Compensation Plan.